knobs-dials/pg_queries/README.md

 # pg_queries
 ![screenshot](https://raw.githubusercontent.com/scarfboy/pg_queries/master/screenshot.png "screenshot")

-Show current and recent postgresql queries, on the command line, based on pg_stat_activity table.
+Show current and recent postgresql queries, in a linux shell, based on pg_stat_activity table.

-Yes, much like pg_top, but aimed more specifically at finding clients that could use a little work.
+Yes, much like pg_top, but aimed more at finding clients that could use a little work, in that it shows:

-Shows
 - most recent query for idle in transaction connections
 - current active queries
   - amount of query time (estimated, with a resolution related to our polling interval)